tskit-dev/tutorials/no_mutations.md

 Although these methods are primarily described elsewhere, the code below illustrates how a tree sequence without mutations can be used to find the average time to the most recent common ancestor (tMRCA) of two sample genomes.
-The genomes have been pcked at random from the two different populations, and the times averaged over the entire 1Mb genome.
+The genomes have been picked at random from the two different populations, and the times averaged over the entire 1Mb genome.

 ```{code-cell} ipython3